 - The company’s management does not back them (bad take in order to achieve commitment);

-- In fact, the claimant’s (plaintiff) attorneys are the root of the problem, making it imepossible for the company to improve;
+- In fact, the claimant’s (plaintiff) attorneys are the root of the problem, making it impossible for the company to improve;

 - Those businesses based in other countries with U.S. operations claim there is too much litigation in America.